-- The mosaik-demo contains a simple demo scenario for mosaik. - The DES demo is a simple example scenario showing the new mosaik 3.0 DES features - COmmunication SIMulation for Agents (cosima) is an example scenario with integrated communication simulation based on OMNeT++.
+- The mosaik-demo contains a simple demo scenario for mosaik. - The DES demo is a simple example scenario showing the new mosaik 3.0 DES features - COmmunication SIMulation for Agents (cosima) is an example scenario with integrated communication simulation based on OMNeT++. - The aiomas demo is an example project, demonstrating how to couple a multi-agent system written in aiomas to mosaik. - The mango demo is an example project, demonstrating how to couple a multi-agent system written in mango to mosaik. - The binder tutorials contains python notebooks with example scenraios that can be executed on mybinder.

-4.4 mosaik-tools
+mosaik-tools

-- icons for the energy domain - maverig mosaik GUI is a visualization component, which is not maintained anymore.
+- · icons for the energy domain - maverig mosaik GUI is a visualization component, which is not maintained anymore.